-The answer to this question is: yes, Fiji does have snakes, although sightings tend to be rare.
+Well the reality is- Fiji does have snakes, although sightings tend to be rare.
 Fiji has both land and sea snakes, and both types tend to be harmless to humans.
-That said Fiji is home to several highly venomous species of sea snakes; however, most are not a threat to humans as their mouths are too small to effectively bite us – although it has happened in the past.
+That said Fiji is also home to several highly venomous species of sea snakes; however, most are not a threat to humans as their mouths are too small to effectively bite us – although it has happened in the past.

-Read on to gather all of the information you need to answer the above questions!
+Read on to gather all of the information you need before your trip!

 There is, however, one type of land snake that is venomous.
 This is known as the Bolo Snake or the Fiji Snake.
 These are native to Fiji; however, they are extremely rare and unlikely to be seen in the wild.
 Even if you were to encounter a Bolo snake, they are non-aggressive so no conflict should arise, and they pose no real threat to humans’ safety.

 While most land snakes in Fiji can be considered harmless, it should be noted that sea snakes are prevalent among the coastlines of the islands and that these can be considered potentially dangerous to us.

 We will discuss sea snakes in more detail later.